 There are undoubtedly many ways to explore the great outdoors of the Gold Coast from the ground, like surfing, swimming, walking and biking, and more, but it gives you a different perspective of place when you see it from the air and adds that extra thrill that is hard to match.
 Like me, if you don’t fancy extreme adventures and are not into skydiving, then a Gold Coast hot air balloon ride is the right thing for you.

 If you have been following me for a while, you know that I experienced a hot air balloon ride in Melbourne last year and loved every minute of it.

 While I am house sitting on the Gold Coast, I got hooked on a photo someone posted on Instagram, and within seconds I knew that was the adventure for me.
 A few days later, I was booked into a Go Ballooning Gold Coast ride.

 The Pink Hot Air Balloon thrill – what’s all about

 Hot air balloon rides on the Gold Coast are indeed a thrilling experience.
 Despite the early rise in the middle night (alarm clock set at 3.50 am), it is worthwhile.
 When you are floating over the city, waking to a new day from the air is such a rewarding feeling that pays off.

 The company behind this tour started operating on the Gold Coast in October 2015 using the largest, ever manufactured, pink hot air balloon.
 Since then, they have flown over the Gold Coast 120 times.
-The balloon’s pink colour is not a chance; the reason behind it is that they are raising funds and supporting the McGrath Foundation, a Breast Cancer Care Nurses foundation that are helping Australian women in their battle against breast cancer as increasing cancer awareness among young Australian women.
+The balloon’s pink colour is not a chance; the reason behind it is that they are raising funds and supporting the McGrath Foundation, a Breast Cancer Care Nurses foundation that helps Australian women in their battle against breast cancer as increasing cancer awareness among young Australians women.

 My experience with Go Ballooning Gold Coast